 These laptops cost a lot less than their competitors and come packed with high-end graphics cards, cooling systems, and high refresh screens.
 If you want affordable gaming, Lenovo is the better brand.

 Dell targets a different audience.
-Their Alienware range of laptops is expensive but comes with the highest-powered parts and offers the best choice for those who are serious about their gaming.
+Their Alienware range of laptops are built to last, thanks to the high quality parts that they use.
+This makes them the best choice for those who are serious about their gaming.

 If you want a gaming laptop that can keep up with the latest AAA+ games without breaking the bank, go Lenovo.
 If you want to play those same games in maxed settings or want to play competitive e-sports titles, stick to Dell and their Alienware range.